material-motion/material-motion/specifications/directors.md

-# MotionDirector specification
+# Directors

+A director is an object created for the purposes of describing motion.

 This is the engineering specification for a director.
 "Director" does not have to be a formal type; or, put another way, `TransitionDirector` and `InteractionDirector` do not have to share a common sub-class or protocol.

-A director is an object created for the purposes of describing motion.

 Directors have little — if any — imperative code.
 Directors prefer to describe motion in terms of declarative plans.